torvista/Zen-Cart_CEON-URI-Mapping/README.md

 # CEON-URI-Mapping

-## This branch: Admin_IDE_Inspections
-Since I was accused of the heinous crime of offering invalid HTML from my repository (as if I could have written this plugin)...I bit the bullet and went through all the admin files to see what else would be automagically detected.
-The answer is not much, thanks to the quality efforts of Conor Kerr (RIP).
-So, this branch is cleared of whitespace, has type hints for parameters and functions, short array and phpdoc syntax, makes use of php8 functions and simplification of code where possible.
-I use the admin files all in strict mode  to make it more fussy, and so far so good.
-So feel free to use this branch.

 Currently based on version 5.1.1 available 11/01/2024 from ceon.net
 It does NOT include the files for the commercial UMM version.